fodorbalint/PathMaker/readme0.md

 In the third rotation position, where the first obstacle is behind on the right side, all 3 directions would have to be disabled.
 Therefore, it is safe to say, such a situation does not exist.

-It has to be said that at this point, the 9 x 9 grid is complete with this set of rules.
+It has to be said that at this point, the 9&nbsp;x&nbsp;9 grid is complete with this set of rules.
-My program ran through the left side in 45 hours, producing the expected number of walkthroughs of 1 344 153 757.
+My program ran through the left side in 45 hours, producing the expected number of walkthroughs of 1&nbsp;344&nbsp;153&nbsp;757.

 The are a few examples on bigger boards that get stuck, but I don't think they are unsolvable.
 Let's see if we can fit them into the system we have built up so far.
-Considering the number of walkthroughs on 11 x 11 is 1445 trillion, we should not aim for even completing the half of them.
+Considering the number of walkthroughs on 11&nbsp;x&nbsp;11 is 1445 trillion, we should not aim for even completing the half of them.
 It would take approximately 4300 years with the current rule set on the same computer.

 <!---->